A Young Jeffrey Epstein Made An Impression On His High School Students

 Susan Semel, who taught social studies at Dalton from 1965 to 1988 and wrote a book on the school's history, says Barr made several unconventional hires during his time as the head of the school, though it's unclear if he hired Epstein.

-"Donald Barr would hire young people and not necessarily young people who had a lot of credentials," says Semel.
+"Donald Barr would hire young people, and not necessarily young people who had a lot of credentials," Semel says.

-Epstein was 21 when he started teaching at the school, and had no college degree.
+Epstein was 21 when he started teaching at the school and had no college degree.

 "If you look through ... my senior class," says Lawrence, a former Dalton student, "I think you could have plugged his picture in there, and he could have easily passed for a high school student."
 Lawrence, an attorney, used to be a federal prosecutor in the office now prosecuting Epstein.

 Other students remember Epstein as a good teacher, regardless of age.
-"I made sure I was in his algebra class," says Scheuer Lubin.
+"I made sure I was in his algebra class," Scheuer Lubin says.

 But Millicent Young says Epstein was an aberrant hire for Dalton, and lacked the authoritativeness she associated with most teachers.
-"That clear distinction between who is an adult here, and who is a child here, was not what resonated in my observations of him," says Young, who didn't have Epstein as a teacher, but remembers watching him in the hallways, and in the math lab.
+"That clear distinction between who is an adult here, and who is a child here, was not what resonated in my observations of him," says Young, who didn't have Epstein as a teacher but remembers watching him in the hallways and in the math lab.

-Peter Branch, who served as interim headmaster after Barr, told The New York Times Epstein was eventually dismissed because his teaching "didn't come up to snuff."
+Peter Branch, who served as interim headmaster after Barr, told The New York Times that Epstein was eventually dismissed because his teaching "didn't come up to snuff."
 He added that he doesn't remember getting any complaints about Epstein's behavior with students.

 After Dalton, Epstein went on to work at the investment bank Bear Stearns.
 According to the Miami Herald, Epstein got the job because an impressed parent told one of the bank's executives, Alan Greenberg, to hire Epstein.
 "Give Jeff credit.
 He was brilliant," Lynne Koeppel, Greenberg's daughter, told the Miami Herald.
 "He was very smart and he knew how to woo people, how to schmooze."